Harper’s 3-run blast sends Phillies to 9-4 win over Indians

-CLEVELAND (AP) — Bryce Harper connected for a three-run homer that Philadelphia desperately needed and the Phillies avoided sliding any deeper in the NL wild-card standings with a 9-4 win over the Cleveland Indians on Saturday night.
+Harper delivered with one those moments that have made him a superstar, connecting for a go-ahead three-run homer as the Phillies avoided sliding deeper in the NL wild-card standings with a 9-4 win over the Cleveland Indians on Saturday night.

-Brad Miller homered twice as the Phillies stayed within five games of Milwaukee for the second wild-card spot.
+Brad Miller homered twice and the Phillies stayed within five games of Milwaukee for the second wild-card spot.

-But it was Harper’s 33rd homer in the fifth inning off left-hander Oliver Pérez (2-4) — a shot the Ohio State football fan celebrated by flashing an “O-H” as he crossed home plate — that put the Phillies ahead and prevented them from fading further from the postseason picture.
+But it was Harper’s 33rd homer in the fifth inning off left-hander Oliver Pérez (2-4) — a shot the Ohio State fan celebrated by flashing an “O-H” — that put the Phillies ahead and prevented them from fading further from the postseason picture.

+“That’s what I love,” Harper said.
+“You step in the box and try to have good at-bats.
+Sometimes you’re going to do it.
+Sometimes you’re not.”

 Jay Bruce also homered in Philadelphia’s four-run rally in the fifth and Jason Vargas (7-8) shook off a rough start to finally get his first win in his 10th outing for the Phillies.

-Rookie Oscar Mercado hit a two-run homer for the Indians, who fell one game behind Tampa Bay for the AL’s No. 2 wild-card berth.
-The Rays beat Boston 5-4 in 11 innings.
+Rookie Oscar Mercado hit a two-run homer for the Indians, who had their five-game winning streak stopped and fell one game behind Tampa Bay for the AL’s No. 2 wild-card berth.

-Harper’s 413-foot shot was the kind of moment the Phillies envisioned when they signed the six-time All-Star to a 13-year, $330 million free agent contract in March.
+Harper’s 413-foot shot was the type the Phillies envisioned when they signed the six-time All-Star to a 13-year, $330 million free agent contract in March.

-After Indians rookie starter Zach Plesac gave up a pair of singles, manager Terry Francona didn’t want to take any chances with Harper coming up and brought in Perez, who retired the superstar on a grounder in Cleveland’s win on Friday.
+After Indians rookie starter Zach Plesac gave up a pair of singles, manager Terry Francona didn’t want to take any chances with Harper coming up and brought in Perez, who retired the superstar on a grounder in Cleveland’s win on Friday and had struck him out four times in five career matchups.

 But this time, Harper was locked in.
 He fouled off five pitches — two of them with two strikes — before pounding Perez’s 79 mph slider deep into the right-field seats to put the Phillies up 5-4.

+“I give him a ton of credit,” Francona said.
+“I mean it’s a guy that he has historically had a really tough time against and he fouled off enough pitches and he’s a good enough hitter where he got something that was spinning and caught the plate and he hurt us.

+“That was a heck of an at-bat.
+It pains me to say that, but it was.”

-When he circled the bases, Harper, who backs the Buckeyes football team because his wife played soccer at Ohio State, raised his arms with a sign usually reserved for fall Saturdays in Ohio.
+When he circled the bases, Harper, who backs the Buckeyes football team because his wife played soccer at Ohio State, made a sign seen around the state on fall Saturdays.
 Earlier, Harper watched the Buckeyes on a clubhouse TV as they dismantled Miami (Ohio) 76-5.

+“Big win for the Bucks today,” said Harper, who wore an Ohio State cap afterward.
+“Lot of fun, 76-5.
+I’ll take it.”

 Miller, who opened the season as Cleveland’s starting second baseman, opened the ninth with a homer and Harper added a sacrifice fly in the inning as the Phillies blew it open with three runs.